missingus3r/PNG-BMP-Lossless-Compressor-Preprocessor-/README.md

 The algorithm changes the order of the bytes (RGB values) so that it is easier for the paq8 compressor to compress the image.

-The only error it has is that when decompressing it generates the same image but in 32 bits, making it a bit bigger in size compared to its original size.
+Error found: when decompressing it generates the same image but in 32 bits, making it a bit bigger in size compared to its original size.

-Use: Edit in PowerShell ISE or any text editor
+Use: Edit in PowerShell ISE or any text editor.
      input for compression: c image.png
      input for decompression: d image.png.paq8l